RightToAskOrg/righttoask-docs/index.md

 everyone's vote into a ballot box and counting them only when their link with the voter has been broken.

-However, *RightToAsk* does not attempt to hide who suggested which questions---this is partly to disincentivise aggressive or threatening ones, and partly to encourage connections between MPs and people who ask good questions.
+However, *RightToAsk* does not attempt to hide who wrote which questions---this is partly to disincentivise aggressive or threatening ones, and partly to encourage connections between MPs and people who ask good questions.